WillPlatnick/luxafor/README.md

 This is just a repo I setup to help me manage my luxaflor flag/git status.
 It is completely unsupported, as it's mostly just here for my own use.

-It updates my Slack and my flag that I'm on a meeting if I'm on a Slack or Zoom call.

-It updates my Slack to dnd and sets a status if my macOS is on DND.
+Workflow:
+* If I put do not disturb mode on my mac: set dnd on slack, set slack status, turn flag red
+* If I'm in a Zoom meeting, set slack status, turn flag red
+* If I'm in a Slack meeting, set slack status, turn flag red
+* When these conditions clear, turn flag green, reset slack status

 ## Setup